Salted Key Lime Pie with an Easy Pretzel Crust

 Instructions

-• Use a food processor to pulse the pretzels into a mostly fine crumb (sand like texture), you’ll need ¾ for the crust and 2-3 tablespoons for garnish.
+• In a food processor, pulse pretzels into a fine, sand-like crumb.
+Measure out ¾ cup for the crust, and set aside 2–3 tablespoons for garnish.

-• Bake the pie crust for 15-20 mins until lightly browned.
-Remove to a wire rack to cool for about 30 min while you make the filling.
+• Bake for 15–20 minutes, until lightly golden.
+Remove and let cool on a wire rack for 30 minutes.

-• Pour the filling into the cooled crust and pop into the oven for 17-20 mins, the filling will puff slightly and might get a very pale golden color, you want the filling to still have a little wiggle.
-Remove from oven, let cool for an hour.
-Then refrigerate about 4 hours.
+• Pour the filling into the cooled crust and bake for 17–20 minutes.
+The filling will puff slightly and may take on a light golden color — it should still have a little wiggle when done.

-• Shortly before serving make the whipped cream.
-Combine the cold heavy cream, pinch of salt and vanilla in the bowl of a stand mixer with the whisk attachment, starting on low speed slowly add in the powered sugar and then crank the speed to medium high and continue to beat until soft peaks form.
+• Right before serving, make the whipped cream: Combine cold heavy cream, a pinch of sea salt, and vanilla in a stand mixer with the whisk attachment.
+Slowly add in the powdered sugar while mixing on low.
+Then increase to medium-high and whip until soft peaks form.

-• When ready to serve, dollop salted whipped cream around the edges of the pie and top with pretzel crumbs and a sprinkle of flaked salt!
+• Dollop whipped cream around the edges of the pie and top with pretzel crumbs and lime twists.
+Sprinkle with flaked sea salt if desired.

 Notes